Arrah-na-Pogue (film)

 Arrah-na-Pogue is a 1911 American silent film produced by Kalem.
+It is based on the 1864 play of the same name by Dion Boucicault.
 It was directed by Sidney Olcott with Gene Gauntier, Jack J. Clark, JP McGowan and Robert Vignola.
 Gene Gauntier adapted a play written by Dion Boucicault, Arrah-na-Pogue, an Irish phrase that can be translated as "Arrah (a girl's name) of the Kiss".

 Plot

 Set during the Irish rebellion of 1798, the play tells a story of love and loyalty under pressure.
 The action takes place over a forty-eight hour period.

 The first act opens at night, with the rebel Beamish Mac Coul waylaying and robbing the cowardly rent-collector Michael Feeny.
 Beamish is preparing to leave the country with Fanny Power, whom he plans to marry the following night before they embark for France together.
 He gives part of the stolen money as a wedding present to his foster-sister Arrah Meelish, who has been sheltering him at her peril, unbeknown to her fiancé, Shaun, and to Fanny.

 Feeny, who wants Arrah for himself, visits her the next morning - the morning of her wedding day; she rejects him and he swears to see her humbled in time.
 Arrah is provoked into showing Feeny the money, who recognizes it as his own; he then catches a glimpse of Beamish concealed in the barn.
 Next we discover that Colonel O'Grady, the local magistrate, is in love with Fanny and has procured a pardon for Beamish.
 This was Fanny's condition for marrying him, but now that she and Beamish are planning to flee together, she asks him to tear it up.
 However, Fanny learns that Arrah got her nickname "Arrah of the kiss" when she previously helped Beamish escape from prison by concealing a message in her mouth and passing it to him in a kiss; she begins to doubt Beamish's feelings for herself.
 Enter Feeny to report that he has been robbed, and that Arrah has the money and is giving shelter to the rebel Mac Coul.